-- Non-Indicative Title: "You Ruined Everything" is not a Breakup Song; it's actually a very happy and loving song.
+- "You Ruined Everything" is not a Break-Up Song; it's actually a very happy and loving song.

 - Noodle Incident: "He brings it up again; the famous apple fritter incident of 2010."

-- Powersuit Monkey: "Code Monkey" describes a literal Type Three monkey who sings in Hulk Speak.
+- Powersuit Monkey: "Code Monkey" describes a monkey working as a programmer (or maybe just a monkey-like human programmer) who sings in Hulk Speak.

 - Punctuated!
 For!
 Emphasis!: His live album "Best.
 Concert.
 Ever."